1 Of These 2 Safe High-Yield Blue Chips Is My Next Retirement Portfolio Buy

 (Source: the University of St. Petersburg)

 Credit rating agencies are not overly concerned about 3M's balance sheet which has been placed on a negative outlook for a possible downgrade to A credit rating.
-The difference between A and A= in terms of bankruptcy risk over 30 years is 0.06%.
+The difference between A and A+ in terms of bankruptcy risk over 30 years is 0.06%.

 Why is S&P and Moody's considering downgrading 3M?